aosmith16/practice-repo/practice_pull_requests_other_repos.md

 Pull requests to repositories owned by others takes more steps than when doing a pull request on your own repository.
-In this case you need to worry about upstream changes, i.e., changes to the master repository, happening during the time your are making the pull request.
+In this case you need to worry about upstream changes; i.e., changes to the master repository, happening during the time your are making the pull request.

 The steps for doing the work will involves both RStudio/other Git client